 Here are a few reasons why PPC advertising is beneficial for small businesses:

-Cost-Effective: You only pay when a user actually reaches your website, making PPC an economical choice for businesses that want to maximize their return on investment (ROI).
+Cost-Effective: You only pay when a user reaches your website, making PPC an economical choice for businesses that want to maximize their return on investment (ROI).

-Targeted Advertising: PPC allows you to target specific demographics, locations, and even times of day with your ads.
+Targeted Advertising: PPC allows you to target specific demographics, locations, and times of day with your ads.